mrYakamoto/ruby-drill-regular-expressions/README.md

 ## Conclusion
 Did a user register for our site with what appears to be a real e-mail address?
 What about a real phone number?
 Can we find all of the links in that HTML?
 Regular expressions and the string methods that utilize them are powerful tools.
-Being comfortable with them and knowing when its appropriate to use them will help us write concise, readable code when dealing with text.
+Being comfortable with them and knowing when it's appropriate to use them will help us write concise, readable code when dealing with text.